Veering triangulations and the Thurston norm: homology to isotopy

 \subsection{Definition of \emph{veering triangulation}}

-A \textbf{taut tetrahedron} is an ideal tetrahedron with the following extra structure: two faces are cooriented outward, two are cooriented inward, and the edges are labeled 0 and $\pi$ according to whether face coorientations disagree or agree along that edge, respectively.
+A \textbf{taut tetrahedron} is an ideal tetrahedron, i.e. a tetrahedron with its vertices removed, with the following extra structure: two faces are cooriented outward, two are cooriented inward, and the edges are labeled 0 and $\pi$ according to whether face coorientations disagree or agree along that edge, respectively.
 By pinching along the edges labeled 0 and smoothing along the edges labeled $\pi$, we always think of the $0,\pi$ labels as denoting the interior angle of the taut tetrahedron at that edge.
 This gives a taut tetrahedron a smooth structure in the sense that there is a well-defined tangent plane at every point in the boundary.
 See \Cref{fig_tauttetrahedron}.

 A face of a taut tetrahedron $\taut$ is called a \textbf{top (bottom) face} if it is cooriented outward (inward).
 The union of the two top (bottom) faces of $\taut$ is called the \textbf{top (bottom)} of $\taut$.
 The edge along which the two top (bottom) faces of $\taut$ meet is called the \textbf{top (bottom) edge} of $\taut$.